timvisee/ffsend/README.md

 ```

 ## License
-The tool `ffsend` itself is released under the GNU GPL-3.0 license.
+This project is released under the GNU GPL-3.0 license.
 Check out the [LICENSE](LICENSE) file for more information.

-The `ffsend-api` library that is part of this repository located [here](api),
-is intended for use in other projects and is is released under the MIT license.
-Check out the [LICENSE](api/LICENSE) file for more information.

 [usage-demo-asciinema]: https://asciinema.org/a/182225
 [usage-demo-gif]: ./res/ffsend-demo.gif